uvalib/thetaper/_posts/2022-03-04-friday-metric-quick-bit-sds-dean-bourne-wrestling-with-the-curse-of-the-h-index-.markdown

 ---
 layout: post
 published: true
+comments: true
+date: '2022-03-04 14:06 -0500'
-title:  "Friday Metric Quick Bit: SDS Dean Bourne wrestling with "the curse of the h-index""
+title: SDS Dean Phil Bourne wrestles with the Curse of the h-index
-date:   2022-03-04T18:41:39.507Z
 ---

 Phil Bourne, the dean of the School of Data Science here at UVA, has a concise and compelling new blog post up this week about what he calls [The Curse of the h-index](https://datascience.virginia.edu/news/deans-blog-curse-h-index).
 In it, Dean Bourne lays out some vivid examples from his own work to show how far the h-index falls short of actually representing anything like an individual's scholarly merit.